ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 And because no R talk is complete without *explicit* mention of [Hadley](https://twitter.com/hadleywickham): he naturally [let me know](https://twitter.com/hadleywickham/status/521303521036349440) that his [devtools](https://github.com/hadley/devtools) package will also set up Travis automatically.
-Of course it does.
+Because of course it does.

 -----